-- 3. Fit the keyboard connector cover on the metal cover and secure it with two M2.5x6 screws (or one M2.5x6 screw if the unit has a sliding connector cover). - 4.
-Replace the tape. - 5.
-Fit tabs on the back of the keyboard into corresponding holes on the computer and lay the keyboard in place. - 6.
-Secure six latches on the back of the keyboard base, two latches at the ends, and six latches along the front. - 7.
+- 3. Fit tabs on the back of the keyboard into corresponding holes on the computer and lay the keyboard in place. - 4.
+Secure six latches on the back of the keyboard base, two latches at the ends, and six latches along the front. - 5.
 Install the HDD, FDD or CD-ROM drive, optional memory module, optional PC card, and battery pack as described in Sections 4.7 back through 4.2.